-Does it enable you to comply with data privacy laws and standards?
+Does the software enable compliance with data privacy laws and standards?

-Whatever your industry vertical or location, chances are there will be governing bodies, internal audits and mandates with which your organization must comply.
-Then combine these industry compliances with GDPR, CCPA HIPAA and PCI-DSS, as well as other data privacy standards and regulations on the horizon, and you have a virtual alphabet soup of regulations to follow.
+Organizations in nearly all industries will face governing bodies, internal audits, and mandates with which they must comply.
+Combine these industry compliances with other data privacy standards and regulations, and you have a virtual alphabet soup of regulations to follow.
 What makes some of these laws so difficult is that none of them follow the same script.
-Although they share a similar intent of protecting consumers’ data, the details, timing, required responses and penalties vary widely—making it nearly impossible to keep up and stay compliant.
+Although they share a similar intent of protecting consumer data, the details, timing, required responses, and penalties vary widely, making compliance increasingly difficult.

 This is where you should have the highest expectations of your data privacy software.
 The best solutions available will sort out the confusion behind different privacy regulations, as well as produce Data Subject Access Requests (DSAR) and Subject Rights Request (SRR) request information that demonstrate protection.

-Can it model and run complex conditional workflows?
+Can the data privacy management software model and run complex conditional workflows?

 To enforce data privacy and retention policies, your software should automate workflows to create efficiencies and avoid human error in data discovery, classification and remediation.

-Workflows provide the ability to assign results to users based on user defined criteria, send notifications when automatic or manual assignment occurs, apply remediation actions, track status and assign classifications.
-However many automation tools follow a convoluted process in a clunky design that is not intuitive, difficult to audit and prone to errors and omissions.
+Workflows provide the ability to assign results to users based on user defined criteria, send notifications when automatic or manual assignment occurs, apply remediation actions, track status, and assign classifications.
+However, many automation tools follow a convoluted process with an unintuitive design that’s difficult to audit and prone to errors and omissions.
 You’ll want to make sure your data privacy software features an easy-to understand user interface that allows you to clearly model a complete data privacy lifecycle from discovery to remediation, with detailed controls over actions and decisions at each step.

-Does it provide a reliable dashboard and advanced reporting and analytics?
+Does the software provide a reliable dashboard and advanced reporting and analytics?

-Can it quickly and effectively handle remediation when a data privacy risk is found?
+Can the data privacy tool quickly and effectively handle remediation when a risk is found?